Rules in Constructing True-False Tests

 Christmas always falls on a Sunday because it is a Sabbath day.

-Rule 3: Avoid long sentences as these tend to be “true”.
+Rule 3: Avoid long sentences, as these tend to be “true.”
 Keep sentences short.

 Example:

-Tests need to be valid, reliable and useful, although, it would require a great amount of time and effort to ensure that tests possess these test characteristics.
+Tests need to be valid, reliable, and useful, although it would require a great amount of time and effort to ensure that tests possess these test characteristics.

 Notice that the statement is true.
 However, we are also not sure which part of the sentence is deemed true by the student.
-It is just fortunate that in this case, all parts of the sentence are true and hence, the entire sentence is true.
+It is just fortunate that in this case, all parts of the sentence are true, and hence, the entire sentence is true.
 The following example illustrates what can go wrong in long sentences:

 Example:

-Tests need to be valid, reliable and useful since it takes very little amount of time, money and effort to construct tests with these characteristics.
+Tests need to be valid, reliable, and useful since it takes very little amount of time, money, and effort to construct tests with these characteristics.

-The first part of the sentence is true but the second part is debatable and may, in fact, be false.
-Thus, a “true” response is correct and also, a “false” response is correct.
+The first part of the sentence is true, but the second part is debatable and may, in fact, be false.
+Thus, a “true” response is correct, and also, a “false” response is correct.

-Rule 4.
-Avoid trick statements with some minor misleading word or spelling anomaly, misplaced phrases, etc. A wise student who does not know the subject matter may detect this strategy and thus get the answer correctly.
+A wise student who does not know the subject matter may detect this strategy and thus get the answer correctly.

 Example: